LakiXXBro/Distance_and_Angle_Measuring/README.txt

 Contributed to data labeling for training the model.
 Collaborated on program development.

+Additional information about the files in this repository Cam_calibration.py is used for camera calibration using checkerboard Focal_length_calculation.py is used to calculate the focal length using known width and known distance of an object Object_detection_test.py is used to test whether the YOLO model is working properly

 Credits
 This program uses the YOLO model provided by Ultralytics and leverages OpenCV for video processing.